Matt Martians is the Funk Whisperer of Right Now

 The solo songs played included the entirety of Lacy's new six-track EP Steve Lacy's Demo, along with cuts from Syd's album Fin, released February 3, and Martians's own debut, The Drum Chord Theory, which came out January 26.
 Featuring guest verses from Syd, Lacy, and Kari Faux, along with additional production from Tyler, the Creator, Lacy, and Faux, it's a lush and full-bodied funk and neo-soul exploration with the casual feel of a late-night jam session among friends.

-"We respect what each other does, and we're smart enough to realize that if we support each other, it only makes the Internet that much bigger," Martians explained to me.
+"We respect what each other does, and we're smart enough to realise that if we support each other, it only makes the Internet that much bigger," Martians explained to me.
 "It makes your own stuff bigger.
 It feeds into each other."

 Matt Martians, whose real name is Matt Martin, grew up in East Point, Georgia, a suburb of Atlanta.
 His mother is a nurse practitioner, and his father is an entrepreneur, but it was really his eldest brother Mitch who developed Matt's ear for music.
 An A&R at OutKast's Aquemini Records—and later for Janelle Monae—Mitch would regularly bring home unreleased OutKast music for his little brother.
 "It was things that didn't make the radio, like the weirdest shit," Matt recalls.
 "If you listen to Idlewild, [my brother's] actually the voice at the beginning of the album—the British voice, that's him."